Last Updated on October 28, 2023 by Electricalvolt

 Definition of Resistance

-During drifting of the electrons, the collision between the electrons and atom and molecule of the conductor takes place, and this collision impede the path of flow of electrons.
-This impediment of flow of electron caused by collision of electrons with atom and molecule creates hinderance.
-The electrical hinderance in the path of current flow is the electrical resistance.
+During the drifting of the electrons, the collision between the electrons and atom and molecule of the conductor takes place, and this collision impedes the path of flow of electrons.
+This impediment of the flow of electrons caused by the collision of electrons with atoms and molecules creates a hindrance.
+The electrical hindrance in the path of current flow is the electrical resistance.

-When we apply the voltage in a circuit, the current flow through the resistance.
-Let the voltage across resistance is V and current flowing in the circuit is I. The voltage across the resistance is proportional to the flow of electric current.
-According to Ohms’ Law ;
+When we apply the voltage in a circuit, the current flows through the resistance.
+Let the voltage across resistance be V, and the current flowing in the circuit is I. The voltage across the resistance is proportional to the flow of electric current.
+According to Ohms’ Law,

 V ∝ I

 I – Current

 Hence, we can define resistance as the ratio of the applied voltage to the current through the substance.

 Applying one volt of potential difference across the resistance causes a 1-ampere current to flow through it; then, the resistance is equal to 1 Ω. The unit of resistance is volt per ampere or ohm, named after George Ohm.
 The symbol of Ohm is omega (Ω ).
 The SI unit of the resistance is Ohm(Ω)

 = 1 Volt/ 1 ampere

 The larger units of resistance are Kilo-Ohm, Mega-Ohm, and Giga-Ohm.
 The smaller resistance units are milli Ohm, Micro Ohm, and nano Ohm.